Empowering African Researchers: Building Data and Coding Skills with The Carpentries

 • Practical tips on using open-source tools to enhance your research capabilities

-This webinar series is co-organised by: UbuntuNet Alliance: https://ubuntunet.net/ and Access 2 Perspectives: https://access2perspectives.org/ as part of the ORCID Global Participation Program: https://info.orcid.org/global-participation-program/
+This webinar series is co-organized by: UbuntuNet Alliance: https://ubuntunet.net/ and Access 2 Perspectives: https://access2perspectives.org/ as part of the ORCID Global Participation Program: https://info.orcid.org/global-participation-program/

 Watch the recording: